Euthanasia and physician-assisted suicide refer to a deliberate action taken with the intention of ending a life to relieve persistent pain.

 Voluntary and involuntary euthanasia

-Euthanasia can also be classed as voluntary or involuntary.
+Euthanasia may be voluntary or involuntary.

 Involuntary: When euthanasia is performed on a person who would be able to provide informed consent, but does not, either because they do not want to die, or because they were not asked.
-This is called murder, as it’s often against the patients will.
+This is called murder, as it’s often against the person’s will.

 Passive and active euthanasia

 Passive euthanasia is when life-sustaining treatments are withheld.
 The definitions are not precise.
 If a doctor prescribes increasing doses of strong pain-management medications, such as opioids, this may eventually be toxic for the individual.
 Some may argue that this is passive euthanasia.

 Others, however, would say this is not euthanasia, because there is no intention to take life.